Miguel-999-max/WRO2026_MINAGURO_IES-HERMOGENES-RODRIGUEZ/README.md

 * 180 microservo: 200 mA
 * 360° continuous rotation servo: 700 mA
 * Total: approximately 1,550 mA

+Based on this data, the approximate theoretical battery life would be:

 * Battery life for the traction servo and the HUSKYLENS camera (8.4 V and 2,600 mA): approximately 2,5 hours.
 * Battery life for the Raspberry Pi Pico 2 board, TFmini-S sensor, and mini servos (4.2 V and 5,200 mA): approximately 12 hours.